It all started in New York!

 At this time I would like to thank all the members of the New York State Federation for their continued support.
 Without you we would have never accomplished such success.

 The GFWC N.Y.
 Board members from across the state meet every September, January and April or May at a central location-often Albany.
-This winter and spring the meetings will be via Zoom.